 - VOCAL intakes animals based on foster availability and temperament

-- VOCAL is foster-based and does not have a shelter location.
+- VOCAL is foster-based program.

-- VOCAL is a private, non-profit organization.
+- VOCAL is a private, non-profit organization funded by donations.

 - VOCAL also offers a program called the “community animal” program, where we agree to use our online resources to list your pet for adoption, but we do not take custody of your pet.

 - Sheltering Hands is a private, non-profit organization